Skip to main content

 Why OfficeIMO.Visio?

 OfficeIMO.Visio lets you generate and modify .vsdx diagrams from pure .NET code.
-Build network topologies, org charts, flowcharts, and architecture diagrams without requiring Visio on the machine.
-The fluent builder API keeps diagram construction concise and readable.
+Build network topologies, org charts, flowcharts, timelines, swimlanes, dependency graphs, and architecture diagrams without requiring Visio on the machine.
+Builder APIs keep common diagrams concise, while lower-level pages, shapes, connectors, masters, and stencil catalogs remain available when you need precision.

 Features